ray-project/ray/doc/source/ray-core/ray-generator.rst

 that behave like iterators, yielding one value per iteration.
 Ray also supports the generators API.

 Any generator function decorated with ``ray.remote`` becomes a Ray generator task.
-Generator tasks stream outputs back to the caller before task finishes.
+Generator tasks stream outputs back to the caller before the task finishes.

 .. code-block:: diff